 Most readers will have, at some time, visited Highgate Cemetery, the world class high-Gothic nature reserve on the steep incline up to N6.

-Meanwhile, equally worth a few hours’ wander is the flatter eastern side, which anyone can visit for just £4.
+Meanwhile, equally worth a few hours’ wander is the flatter eastern side, which anyone can visit for a few quid.
 It’s most famously home to Kentish Town’s legendary former resident, Karl Marx, whose tomb was subject to attempted bombings in 1965 and in 1970.
 But that’s another story – for now.

 For now, however, our yarn ends here…or does it? *Shudder*

-Highgate Cemetery is open from 10-4pm between November and April (Admission £4).
+Highgate Cemetery is open from 10-4pm between November and April.
 Last admission 3pm.
 Check their website for details of tours of the western side.